I Don’t Know Who I Am Anymore

 In time, you will have a comprehensive list of things that you enjoy, and you will begin to recognize who you are as a person.

 It is essential to be in touch with your feelings and understand physical cues; this will help you to develop an awareness of your likes and dislikes.

 Your mind and body can tell you a great deal about your thoughts and interests.
-As you start to get out and do things for yourself, pay attention to how you feel during different activities.
+As you start to get out and do things for yourself, notice how you feel during different activities.
 Do sporting events make you feel happy or tense?
 Do you prefer movies that make you laugh or cry the most?

 If you pay attention to your feelings and reactions, you will start to develop a deeper connection with your mind and body.

 If you let others dictate your life’s course, you will lose your ability to make decisions for yourself in time.
 Making decisions is a skill that is built up over time.
 Like a muscle, your decision-making behavior needs to be flexed and developed to stay strong and fit.

 If you get anxious at the thought of making a decision, start slow.
 Make suggestions about where your family should go to dinner.
 Discuss with your partner what you would like the bathroom to look like that you are remodeling.
 When grocery shopping, pick out one or two food items that are your personal favorites, rather than everyone else’s.
 If your best friend asks you if you want to go to the movies, pick which showtime that you would prefer to attend.

 While these simple choices are everyday occurrences for many people, some people get so trapped in appeasing others that they forget to include what they want as a viable option.
 In time, you lose complete touch with yourself and your decision-making abilities.
 You have a voice, even if you haven’t used it in a while.
 Don’t be afraid to be heard and express yourself.